aliumujib/FancyNews/README.md

 # Appstore iOS 11
-PAging collection view that shows latest news from techcurch.com and displays full content in a detail page, was built to practice the basics of laying out views with storyboards, not 100% pefect but good start I guess.
+PAging collection view that shows latest news from techcurch.com and displays full content in a detail page, was built to practice the basics of laying out views without storyboards, not 100% pefect but good start I guess.

 <img src="Screens/1.PNG" width="250" />